3 Steps to a Happier You

 For greater peace of mind, learn the secrets to self-compassion

 High self-esteem has long been touted by psychologists as the key to happiness and success.
 But these days, experts are questioning self-esteem's status as a personal cure-all — noting that it's hard to acquire, even harder to hang on to, and can lead to arrogance and narcissism.
 What does create a healthy, resilient psyche, it turns out, is self-compassion.
 When things go badly, a be-kind-to-yourself mind-set makes you feel less anxious, depressed, and angry, and helps you recover more quickly from setbacks, according to groundbreaking research from Duke University.
 Best of all, self-compassion is easy to develop.
 Here's how.

 Step 1: Realize that you're only human.

-for your idiosyncrasies and flaws as you realize that they're just part of what makes you you.
+These measures help you sidestep the sense of isolation and self-bashing that make the situation feel worse.
+Heck, you may even start feeling affection for your idiosyncrasies and flaws as you realize that they're just part of what makes you you.

 Step 2: Feel your pain.

 Rushing through or denying your bad feelings won't make them go away, but wallowing isn't healthy, either.
 Mindful acceptance — that is, truly feeling your feelings — allows you to face your pain and then move on.
 "If you get mentally lost in blaming yourself or others, you prolong your suffering," notes psychology professor Kristin Neff, Ph.D., of the University of Texas at Austin.
 "But if you simply allow yourself to feel the emotion and let it run its course — which is often a wave that builds and tapers off — it dissipates much more quickly."